Puki4556/Vaccinator/README.md

 # Vaccinator

 ## Prologue
-For the last six years I have been working in cyber security I am tired to be always behind the attackers.
+For the last six years I have been working in cyber security.
+I am tired to be always behind the attackers.
 This tool is supposed to prevent some of the malwares to even run in my organistration.
-This tool is supposed to vaccinate the workstation
+This tool is supposed to vaccinate the workstation.

 ## About the project
 This project supposed to vaccinate your workstation from malware's.